Bookings & Appointments

 If you are unsure how to explain the appointment to your child, your psychologist can give you some helpful ideas at your initial parent-only appointment.

 Inside Out Child and Family Psychology is a private clinic and fees are payable upfront for our services.
-Our fees range between $195 with a registered psychologist to $210 with a clinical psychologist per 50 min session.
+Our fees range from $205 to $240 per 50 min session, based on the psychologist’s experience and additional training and endorsement.
 We offer reduced-fee appointments for health care card holders.
-However, there are multiple options for rebates and funding that if eligible can contribute to the cost of psychology services.
+There are also multiple options for rebates and funding that if eligible can contribute to the cost of psychology services.

 If you are unable to attend, please cancel at your earliest opportunity via phone or email so that the appointment can be made available to others.
 If you provide less than 24 hours notice, full fee of the appointment will be incurred.
 The full fee will also be payable for non-attendance without notice.